Faizila/Updated-Professional-Portfolio/README.md

 * Resume section gives the user a brief summary of my technical skills and projects.
 It also has a PDF icon that user can click to view and download the PDF version of my resume.

 * My portfolio section lets the user visit the deployed applications.
-Once user will hover over the image, a link will be visible to the user and will take the user to the corresponding webpage.
+Once user will hover over the image, two links will be visible to the user and will take the user to the corresponding Git Repo/Webpage.

 * Contact Me section has my email and phone number listed on left side of the page followed by a contact form on the right side of the page.
 User can also fill out the form to reach me through the portfolio page via email message.